djolemtr/Blog/README.md

 Technologies used: Java, Spring MVC, Spring Security, Hibernate, MySQL database;

-Contains a front end: the main website with the homepage, users' posts, comments, contact page;
+Contains a frontend: the main website with the homepage, users' posts, comments, contact page;

-Back end part where the users can log in to manage their profiles and posts, while the admin can also manage users, categories, tags, comments, read messages;
+Backend part where the users can log in to manage their profiles and posts, while the admin can also manage users, categories, tags, comments, read messages;

 Posts can be searched by various criteria, can be hidden or pinned as important;